-Swiss Abroad part-time: the challenges of working in two countries
+Part-time Swiss Abroad: the challenges of working in two countries

 Under Swiss law, a company’s tax residence is based on the location of its headquarters or “effective management”.
 The distinction between the tax residence of a company and that of an individual is important, because they can differ.

-Marquez and Duforêt’s situation is relatively straightforward as their company is listed with the Swiss registry of commerce.
+Marquez and Duforêt’s situation is fairly straightforward as their company is listed with the Swiss registry of commerce.
 They also both live in Switzerland for most of the year.

 Nonetheless, tax “residency conflicts are common”, Töpperwien says.
 “It’s important to establish as clear a situation as possible that works with the rules of the different countries.”